 For uplink intra-band contiguous and non-contiguous carrier aggregation for any CA bandwidth class, the maximum output power is specified in clause 6.2.1.

 Power class 3 is default power class.

+NOTE: UL carrier aggregation within FR2 is defined only within FR2-1 in this release of the specification.